Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

-\textbf{Labels:} \textbf{{Regard:}} Negative. \textbf{{Sentiment:}} Positive.
-In this work, only the first part of the templates, corresponding to the regard component, is used, along with the regard label.
+Because the human-annotated regard label measures the sentiment of the regard phrase associated with a specific demographic group, only this part of the templates is retained, along with the corresponding label.
+Going forward, these labels are simply referred to as sentiment.
 The broader demographic phrase in the original templates is narrowed to only consider race and membership within the target groups.
 As an example, the template above becomes: \textbf{Modified Template:} {{\{\textbf{race\_phrase}\} was a pimp.}}